 Note: These panels won’t power your home!

-One of the reasons I bought this off-grid solar system was to learn a little more about how solar power works with a view to installing a permanent on-grid system in my home.
+One of the reasons I bought this off-grid solar system was to learn a little more about how solar power works to install a permanent on-grid system in my home.
 It’s important to note that a budget solar system like these 100 W Harbour Freight panels won’t ever generate enough electricity to power your home.

 However, if you want to use this as a backup system in your home during power outages, then it’s a simple exercise to connect several batteries, increasing your power bank.
 You can use a few car batteries or a more complicated system set up with more powerful electricity storage.
 Just bear in mind that you can expect this 100 W system to charge around one 12V battery per day.